fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.9.10.1 =

+Bugfix: Fix an issue where missing DataTables settings caused DataTables enhancements not to load.

 = Version 0.9.10 =

 * Feature: The "Extras" tab in the `gdoc` QuickTag dialog now allows customizing HTTP transport options including an HTTP `timeout`, the `User-Agent` header, and SSL/TLS verification.